Hereditary multiple exostoses

 Hereditary multiple exostoses is thought to result from EXT1, EXT2, or EXT3 gene mutations on chromosomes 8q24 (EXT1), 11p11-13 (EXT2), and 19p (EXT3) 4,5.

 Except that they are multiple, imaging features are identical to solitary osteochondromas.
 The skeletal distribution of lesions can significantly vary, with some authors noting that the typical distribution is bilateral and symmetric, whereas others report a strong unilateral predominance.

 Often associated with a broadened shaft at the end of long bones, hence the term diaphyseal aclasis.

-Are also similar or those of solitary osteochondroma and include
+Complications are similar to those of solitary osteochondroma and include:

 Malignant transformation is more common than in sporadic cases, with transformation rates reported as high as 25% (lower rates of 3-5% have also been published) 3.
 The mnemonic GLAD PAST 1 lists the associations with sarcomatous transformation.

 Refer to the generic osteochondroma article for more information.